mdenomy/three-breaths/content/posts/redefining-relationship-with-no.md

 **I forgot to ask why.**

 ## What Did I Learn
 Like I said earlier, I had gotten lazy.
-This was a no-brainer, we didn't have time for it, and it had no business value IMO.
-Just saying no was a simple way to put out the fire and get the team moving in the right direction.
+At first glance, this was a no-brainer, we didn't have time for it, and it had no business value, IMO.
+Just saying no was a simple way to put out the fire and get the team moving in the right direction again.

 There would have been nothing wrong with saying no, and no may have even been the right decision, but not in the absence of more info.
 Instead of just saying no, maybe I could have asked "can you tell me why you want to do that", instead of assuming I already knew.